 Because some accounts receivable may prove to be uncollectible, Student Financial Services is responsible for determining an appropriate amount as an allowance for those accounts considered to be uncollectible each September 30th.The department should establish an allowance for doubtful accounts (ADA account) to reflect the estimated uncollectible accounts.
 This allowance will be used to reduce the total amount of accounts receivable on university financial statements.

 Students are responsible for their financial obligations to the University.
 Troy University encourages full payment of all tuition and related fees by the last day of the regular registration period for the current semester or term.

-However, when a student is unable to pay the entire amount a one-third payment-plan is available.
-Student that select this plan must pay at least 1/3 of tuition and fees and all other charges by the last day of regular registration or at the time of late registration to retain their schedule.
+However, when a semester student is unable to pay the entire amount a two payment-plan is available.
+Students who do not pay their charges in full by the first payment due date published are automatically enrolled in this plan must pay at least 1/2 of tuition and fees and all other charges by the last day of regular registration or at the time of late registration.
 The payment of tuition, fees, residence hall, and meal plans charges is part of the registration process.
 Payment or payment agreement is required before each semester’s registration is complete.

-The remaining balance of the 1/3 payment plan is due in two equal installments.
+The remaining balance of the two payment plan is due around the ninth week of the semester.
 The specific dates will be identified in registration material and students will be billed for these payments.
-Payment of full tuition or payment of the initial payment under the one-third payment plan is required in order to complete the registration process.

 711.5.2 Payment Methods

 Payment may be made using cash, check money order, Visa, Discover or MasterCard.
 Other valid forms of payment include sponsoring agency contracts, tuition assistance from various private, federal, and state funds, the Alabama PACT, and faculty/staff tuition assistance.

 All payments through the United States Postal Service or any parcel service should be addressed as follows: